oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 ### Detailed Description

-We assume that engine, DWH and Reports are already setup and running on machine A. We assume that user wants to migrate DWH to machine B and Reports to Machine C.
+We assume that engine, DWH and Reports are already setup and running on machine A and in version 3.5 and above.

+We assume that user wants to migrate DWH to machine B and Reports to Machine C.

 We need access to the engine's database.
 If on separate host, user will be prompted for them.